Vaccinations/Immunizations Requirements (A3.07)

 Back to Top

 Students will be recommended for individualized remediation for a variety of reasons, including but not limited to unsatisfactory grades, professional performance issues, academic alerts, academic warnings, or academic probation.
-The individualized remediation plan may be recommended by a faculty member, the Student Promotions Committee or the MSPA program director or clinical director.
-The individualized remediation plan will be approved by the MSPA program director and/or clinical director.
-Once approved, the MSPA program director or clinical director will either oversee the remediation plan or will assign it to a course director, advisor or other appropriate faculty.
-The outcomes will be documented and assessed with either the MSPA program director or clinical director to ascertain if the student successfully completed the remediation plan.
+The individualized remediation plan may be recommended by a faculty member, the Student Promotions Committee, MSPA program director, academic director, or clinical director.
+The MSPA program director, academic director, and/or clinical director will approve the individualized remediation plan.
+Once approved, the MSPA program director, academic director, or clinical director will either oversee the remediation plan or assign it to a course director, advisor, or other appropriate faculty.
+The outcomes will be documented and assessed with either the MSPA program director, academic director, or clinical director to ascertain if the student successfully completed the remediation plan.

 Back to Top